pmazaitis/ConTeXtBBLM/readme.md

 # Navigation by Callouts

-This language module supports navigation of ConTeXt documents by heading titles.
+This language module supports navigation of ConTeXt documents by callouts in the text.
 These callouts are supported:

  * FIXME:
  * TODO: